Bari Siddiqui: Career

 Siddiqui made his first appearance on television in 1995 on Ronger Baroi, a musical program produced by Humayun Ahmed, who is considered to be one of his patrons.
 He came into the mainstream media with the release of Humayun Ahmed's film Srabon Megher Din (1999).
 Siddiqui won a Bachsas Award for the Best Male Playback Singer for his song "Shua Chan Pakhi" in the movie Srabon Megher Din.

-He also attended the World Flute Conference in Geneva, Switzerland, in November 1999.
+Bari has performed in countries like India, Pakistan, Singapore, Indonesia, Thailand, Burma, USA, England, Switzerland, France and many other European countries.
+In 1999 at the World Flute Conference in Geneva, where representatives from seventy countries took part, Bari Siddiqui was the only representative from the Indian subcontinent.
+He received many awards for his performances at Fajar Music Festival award in Iran, World Flute Conference Award in Geneva, International Film Movement Association Award, and Bachshash Award.
 His songs mainly featured pain, love, human life, and existence.
 Siddiqui voiced around 160 tracks during his career and released a folk album titled Lokhkho Tara in April 2000.

 Some of his albums are Matir Deho, Mone Boro Jala, Matir Malikana.
 Siddiqui also appeared in the films Rupkothar Golpo and Stories of Change.

 In 2013, Siddiqui also appeared in the drama Pagla Ghora, directed by Amol Palekar to extend his artistic expression.